 In 1883 leaders of Ngāti Maniapoto, Ngāti Raukawa, Ngāti Tūwharetoa and Whanganui tribes petitioned for government endorsement of their authority over lands in what they called Te Rohe Pōtae (known to Pākehā as the King Country).
-The government did not endorse this, but agreement was reached that the external boundaries of the area would be surveyed.
+The government would not do this, but agreement was reached that the external boundaries of the area would be surveyed.

-In 1886 the Crown defined an Aotea or Rohepotae Block, essentially the part of the petitioned region under the authority of Ngāti Maniapoto.
-Despite concern about the consequences, in 1889 Māori began to process land in the block through the Native Land Court, as the only way of securing title that would be recognised by the Crown.
+In 1886 the Crown defined an Aotea or Rohepotae Block, essentially the part of the petitioned region that was under the authority of Ngāti Maniapoto.
+Despite concern about the consequences, in 1889 Māori began to put land within the block through the Native Land Court, as the only way of securing titles that would be recognised by the Crown.
 That process had begun earlier in neighbouring areas.
-Over the next 20 years, as the railway penetrated south (it reached Taumarunui in 1903), more and more land in the King Country passed through the court and then out of Māori ownership.
+Over the next 20 years, as the railway moved south (it reached Taumarunui in 1903), more and more land in the King Country passed through the court and then out of Māori ownership.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.